What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 For the individual who requires a long-term solution, a great system such as Berkey is convenient.

-Berkey removes impurities such as chemicals, bacteria, and other impurities, but not the essential minerals required by the body.
+The Berkey Water Filter removes chemicals and other impurities, but not the essential minerals the body requires.

-It’s perfect if you want clean, safe water, but don’t want to risk relying on pure distilled water every single day.
+It’s perfect if you want clean, better-tasting water, but don’t want to risk relying on pure distilled water every single day.

-Tap water is safe to consume in most places if it is up to national standards.
+Tap water is safe to consume in most places if it meets national standards.

-And honestly, tap water will suffice for daily demands and tends to be rich in minerals, but varies by geographic location as far as taste.
+And honestly, tap water will suffice for daily needs and tends to be rich in minerals, but the taste varies by geographic location.

 The secret is balance.
 Purified water, filtered water, or bottled water, whichever is best, is one that neither removes the impurities nor the nutrients.

-Pick wisely to make sure you're well hydrated without harming long-term health and well-being.
+Pick wisely to ensure you're well hydrated without harming your long-term health and well-being.

 Tips for Healthy Hydration